Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Simulation Study

-In this simulation, we experiment with 3 different constructions of the nuisance parameter $\bQ$.
-For the first method, we take $\hat{Q}_t^{(0)} (\bx, a) = 0$ for all $\bx$ and $a$, so that $\hat{\btheta}$ is actually equal to $\check{\btheta}$.
-The second and third estimators $\hat{Q}_t^{(1)}, \hat{Q}_t^{(2)}$ are found by (\ref{equ:beta_t1}) and (\ref{equ:beta_t2}) respectively.
-We use the function \texttt{scipy.optimize.minimize} with \texttt{method=`trust-constr'} in Python to solve the constrained minimization problem when refitting $\check{\btheta}$ and $\hat{\btheta}$ on their support.
-To estimate the Dantzig type estimator in (\ref{equ:w}), we use the package $\texttt{cvxpy}$ in Python to solve the constrained convex minimization problem.

-We test our procedure for three different settings, where $n = 500, d = 30$, $d = 800, d = 30$ and $n = 800, d = 50$ respectively.
-The parameter $\tau$ can be chosen by cross-validation.
-In our simulation $\tau$ is fixed at $0.1$, since our experiments show that a larger $\tau$ leads to a soft policy far from the true optimal hard policy, and a smaller $\tau$ may cause unstable computation.
+In this simulation, we experiment with three different constructions of the nuisance parameter $\bQ$ as discussed in Section~\ref{sec:implementation}.
+The number of stages $T$ is taken to be 1, 5, or 10.
+The dimension is fixed at $d = 50$.
+The sample size $n$ ranges among 200, 400, 800, 1600, and 3200.
+In our simulation, the scaling parameter $\tau$ is fixed at $0.2$, since our experiments show that a larger $\tau$ leads to a stochastic policy far from the true optimal deterministic policy, and a smaller $\tau$ may cause unstable computation.
 We take the number of bootstraps to be $B = 100$.
-The value function of each estimated policy is calculated based on an independent test set of size $10,000$ generated by this policy.
-We repeat the whole procedure for $100$ times for each scenario.
+The value function of each estimated policy is calculated based on an independent test set of size $200{,}000$ generated by this policy.
+We repeat the whole procedure $W = 100$ times for each scenario.

+The simulation results for Scenario 1 and Scenario 2 are presented in Figures~\ref{fig:simulation.v1} and~\ref{fig:simulation.v2}, respectively.
+We report the average reward for the policy $\pi^{\hat{\btheta}}$ based on the sparse estimator $\hat{\btheta}$, and the mean absolute deviation (MAD) and the coverage probability of the one-step estimator $\tilde{\btheta}$.
+We find the true minimizer $\btheta^*$ of the loss function within the class $\Pi$ by grid-search for each $T$.
+In particular, we estimate the value function on an independent test set of size $200{,}000$ for $\btheta$ on the grids inside the unit ball.
+The true value of $\btheta^*$ in different scenarios is reported in Appendix~\ref{sec:true.value.function}. }